GioByte10/Basic-Git-Commands/setup.md

 sudo iwlist wlan0 scan | grep "ESSID"
 ```

 In order to connect the Pi to a WiFi network we need to modify the `wpa_supplicant.conf` file.
-We can open it on nano using:
+We can open it on nano using
 ```
 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```